LucHermitte/lh-vim-lib/doc/Project.md

 p!hide!foo.bar3 = 12

 # Set p:foo.str to 'some string', if it wasn't defined, as with ":LetIfUndef"
+# Don't forget the quotes around the string expression
 p?foo.str = 'some string'
 ```